laipn/company-fit/README.md

 Bad interview questions will often just ask *what* a thing (e.g. networking) is and it is usually easy to memorize the answer to that.
 Decent interview questions will ask questions demanding they know *how* a thing works. e.g. What tools would you use to verify a network link is down?
-Good interview questions will ask questions demanding they know *why* a thing was built the way it is. e.g. Suppose you havev infinite money to design a network between internal servers only.
-How would you design it?
+Good interview questions will ask questions demanding they know *why* a thing was built the way it is, shortcomings and tradeoffs. e.g. What network protocols should be used if you want to design a network link for high-frequency trading?

 When interviewing, selecting for peopele who understand **why** is critical.
 Consider ths following: